Home » Articles » Holiday » The best family fun in Coffs Harbour!

 Did someone say dinosaurs?

 You’ll find plenty of mechanical dinosaurs in a hidden valley on the opposite side of the car park.
 They also do a LIVE show for the kids.
-A few big tyrannosaurus rex heads might startle the kids, just warn them in advance.
+A few big Tyrannosaurus rex heads might startle the kids, so just warn them in advance.
 Stop and get a photo in a dinosaur egg as you enter the trail.

 There’s also a café for a quick bite and a coffee.